Below you’ll find three sections that describe what we believe.

 The Gospel

-The Gospel is the verbal message about the person and work of Jesus Christ for people like us.
+The Gospel is the verbal message about the person and work of Jesus Christ.
+It is the good news of God’s victory through Jesus Christ.

-"Now I would remind you, brothers, of the gospel I preached to you, which you received, in which you stand, and by which you are being saved, if you hold fast to the word I preached to you unless you believed in vain.
-For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas, then to the twelve..."
-(1 Corinthians 15.1-5, ESV)
+"Now, brothers and sisters, I want to remind you of the gospel I preached to you, which you received and on which you have taken your stand.
+By this gospel you are saved, if you hold firmly to the word I preached to you.
+Otherwise, you have believed in vain.
+For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures, and that he appeared to Cephas, and then to the Twelve."
+(1 Corinthians 15.1-5, NIV)

 1. We need to know the facts about salvation.